 I'll wait whilst you try it now.

 See?
 Easy.
 Quick.
 Simple.
 And you feel a bit calmer.
 Well done, you've just started a practice of mindfulness.

 It's okay to be mindful.

 If you have enjoyed this article, make sure you subscribe!
-That way you'll never miss a post, as you'll receive an email each fortnight with a link to the most recent blog news.
+That way you'll never miss a post, as you'll receive a regular email with a link to the most recent blog news.
 PLUS you will receive additional insights and special offers.
 You can subscribe here.

-I love to coach women through transition times, whether it be after the loss of a baby, career redirection or another major life change.
+I love to coach people through transition times; whether it be after the loss of a baby, career redirection or another major life change.
 And I'd love to support you too.
-Simply book your complimentary (free) consult today.
+Simply book your complimentary consult today.